 Low volatility

-Investors consider stocks that have a more stable price that changes gradually over time to have low volatility and to be much less risky.
+Investors consider stocks that have a more stable price to have low volatility and therefore they're often seen as less risky.

-Low volatile stocks have a lower potential to make money, but also a lower likelihood of experiencing significant losses.
+Low volatile stocks have less potential to make money, but can also be less likely to experience significant losses (although this isn't guaranteed).

 So, which is better for investments?